 Sat behind Longnor Primary School and Fire Station, is Longnor Playground.
 This is a lovely spot with gorgeous views.
 There’s a zip wire here, and older kids will love the climbing cube.
 For a small village, this really is a great little playground.

 Parking near the playground in Longnor is tricky.
 There is road side parking along Church Stree or Buxton Road.
+Otherwise, park at the market square in the centre of Longnor.

 14. Hall Leys Park, Matlock